mapr-demos/katacoda-scenarios/spark_with_zeppelin/step1.md

 2. Open the Zeppelin tab
 3. Create a new notebook in Zeppelin
 4. Type `sc` in the Zeppelin notebook to see the SparkContext object
-5. Open the Yarn tab and see the job you just submitted.